The Check Engine Light Came On At 5:42 PM. Another Shop Booked The Diagnostic By 5:55.

 You Do Not Need A Better Advisor.
 You Need A Stronger Front Door.

-The best service advisors in the world still lose when the intake architecture makes them do live rescue work all day.
-The fix is not asking humans to compensate forever.
+The best service advisors in the world still lose when the intake system makes them do live rescue work all day.
+The fix is not asking people to compensate forever.
 The fix is designing a front door that makes good repair demand easier to keep.

 What You Should Watch Once The Front Door Gets Smarter